 - positive risks – potential benefits for the ongoing project;

 - individual risks — events capable of affecting a single stage of the project;

 - risks — events that could affect the entire project.

-In a simple way, we can say that quantitative risk analysis is an in-depth version of qualitative analysis.
+In short, we can say that quantitative risk analysis is an in-depth version of qualitative analysis.
 This is because it is elaborated based on the study of strategic data.
 That is, to implement it correctly, the company needs to rely on a solution in big data.

 Create answers to identified risks

 Once the risks are properly mapped and analyzed, the team must devise a series of strategies to deal with them.
 To ensure the effectiveness of the solutions developed by the team, they must meet the following criteria:

 - the budget made available by the company;

 - approval of managers and project managers.

 Considering how risk management can benefit a company’s operations, it’s easy to come to the conclusion that providing those responsible with the best tools is a good idea.
 In this context, the use of technologies, such as artificial intelligence and machine learning, emerge as very interesting options!